matiasenrigue/Taximize/apps/backend/src/entities/hotspots/README.md

 ## The Caching Strategy

+> ⚠️ **Important**: This is a first-implementation compromise.
+See [Caching Strategy: A Pragmatic First Implementation](#caching-strategy-a-pragmatic-first-implementation) for limitations and why we knowingly ship with this "not perfect" stategy

 Here's the thing - ML predictions are expensive to compute, but they don't change every second.
 So we built a smart caching layer:

 - **Fresh data window**: 1 hour